Myaska/Praedicat-DataAnalysisExercise/README.md

 - create a DataBase in PostgresSQL where you want to load aggregated data

 ### Change parameters in params.yml:
- - Enter the path and names of files you want to aggregate in the "files" section and PostgresSQL credential in "postgres" section.
-Enter the name of csv file in the "csv_directory" where you want to store final table.
+ - Enter the path and names of files you want to aggregate in the **files** section and PostgresSQL credential in **postgres** section.
+Enter the name of csv file in the **csv_directory** where you want to store final table.

 ### To run the app execute the following commands:
 - tested im Python 3.9.12